 latest: coronavirus in South Africa

-Throughout the coronavirus crisis and the lockdown period, the Mail & Guardian will be updating this page several times a day with the latest information and advice from government and healthcare experts around the world.
+Throughout the coronavirus crisis, the Mail & Guardian will be updating this page several times a day with the latest information and advice from government and healthcare experts around the world.

 While you are here